hongping/gemini-riscv/README.md

 ```

 ### DSim
-This repository includes build configuration files for **DSim** (by Ansys).
+This repository includes build configuration files for **DSim** (by Altair).
 You can use the provided `gemini-riscv.dpf` to set up your simulation environment.